Call A Dog Bite Attorney Who Will Fight For You

 How can I report a dangerous dog in Clark County, Washington?

 In case of emergency, call 911.
-You may also contact your local animal control services, sheriff's office, or police department.
+You may also contact your local animal control services, sheriff's office, or police department to report a dog at large that you suspect may be dangerous.

 - Clark County Animal Control Services: 360-397-2488